DennisNjeru9/Personalblog/README.md

 ## Project Name
-**Personal Blog**
+**the_Phi Construction Blog**

 ## Author
 **Dennis Njeru**

 ## Description
-- This is a for personal blogging website where you can create and share your opinions and other users can read and comment on them.
+- This is is a personal blogging website focusing on the construction industry, where the owner can post and share his opinions in construction topics and projects.
+Additionally other users can read and comment on the topics.

 ## User Story in Pictures
 ####  User view